Use of a separatory funnel or "How to do an upscale extraction"

 3. Before you start

 Perform the following tests before you start.
-Suspend the separatory funnel in an iron ring (make sure it does not fall through!).While the stopcock is closed, pour ~20 mL of acetone into the separatory funnel (with a short stem funnel).
+Suspend the separatory funnel in an iron ring (make sure it does not fall through!).While the stopcock is closed, pour ~20 mL of a lquid (i.e., water) into the separatory funnel (with a short stem funnel).
 Check if the solvent leaks out at the stopcock.
 If this does not occur, place the stopper on top and invert the funnel.
-Does the acetone leak out now?
+Does the lquid leak out now?
 If not, place the funnel back in the ring stand and remove the stopper.
 Open the stopcock and drain the solvent.
 If the solvent does not drain, you probably used too much grease to lubricate the stopcock.
 Pour the solvent out and remove the stopcock plug and check the hole.
 If it is clogged, use a wooden applicator or piece of wire to open it up.
 Put it back into the stopcock, secure it and start over with the tests.
 It is better to solve problems in the beginning and not with your product solution in the funnel later on.
+Note that it is not necessary to dry the separatory funnel.

 a.
 Place the separatory funnel in an iron ring.
 Remove the stopper and make sure that the stopcock is closed.

 b.
-Add the solution to be extracted.
+Add the solution to be extracted using a short-term funnel.
 Do not fill the funnel more than half at this point.
 Add the washing/extraction solution and place the stopper on top.
-There should still be some room afterwards.
+There should still be some room afterwards (75 % of total volume).

 c.
 Take the separatory funnel out of the ring and hold it tightly at the stopper and the stopcock.
 Invert it slowly and vent (open the stopcock) towards the back of the hood.
 You will hear a kind of whistle when the pressure is released.